'In the presence of greatness': Rare sighting of blue whale off B.C. coast | CBC News

 'In the presence of greatness': Rare sighting of blue whale off B.C. coast

-Researcher who spotted world's largest animal off Haida Gwaii says photo doesn't do its size justice
+Photo doesn't do justice to size of world's largest animal, researcher says

-A blue whale, the largest animal on Earth, has been spotted off the B.C. coast by a research team with Fisheries and Oceans Canada (DFO).
+A blue whale, the largest animal on Earth, has been spotted off the B.C. coast by researchers with the Department of Fisheries and Oceans (DFO).

-The rare sighting happened as the group was conducting a cetacean marine survey off Haida Gwaii on July 7.
+The rare sighting happened as they were conducting a survey on July 7.

-"In the presence of greatness ... we documented a blue whale off SW Haida Gwaii," tweeted Jackie Hildering, a researcher with DFO's cetacean research program.
+"In the presence of greatness ... we documented a blue whale off SW Haida Gwaii," tweeted DFO researcher Jackie Hildering.

 "The photo does not do the size of the whale justice," she wrote.